mikatahara/Pop-Looper/README.md

 - These programs is for playing sounds you record using your PC microphone

-- You can play to accsess as below. https://mikatahara.github.io/Pop-Looper/
+- You can play to accsess as below.<br> https://mikatahara.github.io/Pop-Looper/

+- If you have any idea to more fun this application, please let to write to Issues.

 <br>
 <img src="readme/_Pop-Looper_.png" width="80%">